 You can do this by creating a website and social media accounts, and by making sure that your company’s name is listed in online directories.

-You can also distribute flyers and business cards in your local community.
+You can also distribute construction flyers and business cards in your local community.

 Don’t Go in Alone

 One tip for starting a small construction business is to not go in alone.

 It’s always helpful to have someone you can turn to for advice and support, whether it’s another contractor or an industry association.